 I grew up (sort of) in Roslyn, Long Island, about 25 miles from New York City, where I was born.
 In high school, I was elected class comedienne.

-My daughter, Becky, is a college counselor in a high school and lives just outside of Boston with her husband, Dan, a software developer and chorus director.
+My daughter, Becky, is a college counselor in a high school and lives outside of Boston with her husband, Dan, a software developer and chorus director.
 Becky likes correct punctuation so much that she writes a funny blog about it: apostrophecatastrophes.com.
-My son, Charlie, works in transportation policy and lives in Cambridge with his wife, Amberly, a nurse…and their amazingly wonderful baby (my grandson!), Caleb.
+My son, Charlie, works in transportation policy and lives in a Boston suburb with his wife, Amberly, a nurse…and their amazingly wonderful son and daughter (my grandchildren!)

 I live in Lexington, Massachusetts, not far from Boston.
 My house has a big collection of my favorite animals – elephants.
 I don’t have any real ones (at least not yet), but I do have elephants made of clay, metal, wood, plastic, fabric, rock, and glass.
 I have elephant paintings, vases, mugs, place mats, wind-up toys, watering cans, and even an elephant pen.